-The state reserves the right to refrain from making an award if it determines that to be in its best interest.
+The State reserves the right to refrain from making an award if it determines that it is not in the best interest of the State.

 A proposal from a debarred or suspended offeror shall be rejected.

 SEC.
-6.09 STATE NOT RESPONSIBLE FOR PREPARATION COSTS
+6.16 STATE NOT RESPONSIBLE FOR PREPARATION COSTS